jlleongarcia/jlleongarcia/content/blog/ai-chat-with-db.md

 This example uses **MySQL**.

-You can also try similarly, with SQLite.
+> You can also try, similarly, with SQLite.

 ### MySQL Installation